TITLE: She’s up to no good

 Her character development is admirable, and I liked how she challenged herself by asking, “What would Evelyn do?”
 Although I found Jenna’s chapters and her summer romance engaging, I was more invested in the 1950s timeline.
 This timeline had more emotional depth and dealt with deeper societal issues.

 Eventually, I gave up trying to remember them all.
-This dampened my reading experience, especially since the story revolves so much around the family’s history.
+This dampened my reading experience, especially since the story revolved so much around the family’s history.

 Plot